victo-1118/fast_api_to_do_list/README.md

 thinking of just adding description currently just basic stuff and then I can add more design or features 1/11/2025 just added the items descriptions after clicking them. think im going to focus on mobile first before adding computer query media stuff etc.
-I think im almost ready to make the fetch api calls but first i got to fix the sidebar (back to list button dont make sense if your already at the list page)
+I think im almost ready to make the fetch api calls but first i got to fix the sidebar (back to list button dont make sense if your already at the list page and other similar issues)
+Easier fix than i thought
+Time for fetch api stuff.
+Ill probably start on the sidebar buttons functions then move to clicking the lists